nianeyna/ao3downloader/README.md

 As of September 16, 2022 I have very regretfully removed the series subfolders option, due to the fact that it was causing a huge amount of unnecessary repeated downloads even for people who weren't using it.

+As of January 17, 2023 I have changed how file names are generated (again).
+All file names will now be prefixed with the work id.
+This is to fix the problem where fics with the same title and author would sometimes overwrite each other in the downloads folder.
+I have also removed the fandom from the file name, because it was usually gettting cut off by the path length restriction, anyway.

 ## Instructions

 1. install [python](https://www.python.org/downloads/). make sure to install version 3.9.0 or later. see [announcements](#announcements) for the most recent version of python that is confirmed to work with the script - when in doubt, install that version.